How to Apply for Scholarships in Holt

-To apply for any of our Holt Community Scholarships, please visit the Holt High School counseling office and complete the scholarship application packet.
+All Holt Public students should visit the Holt High School counseling office and complete a scholarship application packet.
 Guidance counselors will help you through the process!
-The following websites might be helpful for students who are seeking other scholarships:
+The following websites might be helpful for students who are seeking scholarships:

 Those websites can help guide students through the difficult process of locating and applying for scholarships.
 There are some good tips there!